5 hurt after I-95 tanker fire in Delray Beach

 All southbound lanes reopened just before 4:30 p.m.
 Two right lanes on the northbound side reopened at about 5:30 p.m., according to the Florida Highway Patrol.

-FHP said two cars and the fuel tanker were traveling northbound on I-95.
+FHP said the wreck happened when two cars and the fuel tanker were heading northbound on I-95.
 One of the cars traveled into the fuel tanker's lane of travel, resulting in a collision.
 The fuel tanker truck overturned and caught fire.

-Delray Beach Fire Rescue, Palm Beach County Fire Rescue and Boca Raton Fire Rescue responded to the scene to extinguish the large flames.
-The Florida Highway Patrol and the Palm Beach County Sheriff's Office also responded to the scene.

 Fuel from a tanker flowed through a storm drain on I-95, causing a secondary fire on the west side of the highway, according to Delray Beach Fire Rescue.